Angelica (singer)

+Angelica Garcia (born May 21, 1972, in East Los Angeles, California) is a former Latin pop singer.

+Early life

+Her uncle was Eusebio Garcia, director of Mariachi Toluca in Mexico.
+In 2021, Garcia obtained a bachelor's degree in Applied Design and Photography from the University of Maryland Eastern Shore, and in 2023 a Master of Fine Arts from the Institute of American Indian Arts in Santa Fe, New Mexico.
+Angelica is now a multi-disciplinary artist based in Long Beach, CA. She is the mother of singer-songwriter Angelica Garcia.

+Career

-Angelica Garcia (born May 21, 1972, in El Monte, California) is a former Latin pop singer.
-Her uncle is Eusebio Garcia, director of Mariachi Toluca.
-She won the "Best New Artist" award at the Mexican national contest, Juguemos a Cantar, and spent two years acting on the variety program La Hora Feliz.
+She won the "Best New Artist" award at the Mexican national contest, Juguemos a Cantar, and spent two years singing and acting on the variety program La Hora Feliz.
 The title track of her debut album, Angel Baby (a cover of a Rosie and the Originals song), was a hit in America, peaking on the Billboard Hot 100 in 1991 at No. 29.
 She never had another US hit, but her 1997 Spanish-language single "Vaya" was a hit in Central and South America.

-Garcia obtained a bachelor's degree in applied design from The University of Maryland East Shore, and now works at the Jubilee Consortium, a nonprofit.
-She is the mother of singer-songwriter, Angelica Garcia.